JSBmanD/docs/pages/exports/aggregate-exports.md

 *   <notranslate>**Opens**</notranslate>
 *   <notranslate>**Revenue USD**</notranslate>

-!!! info "Info"
+[block:callout]
+{
+  "type": "info",
+  "title": "Info",
-	Branch does not support exports of the infrequently-used update and postbacks TUNE topics.
+  "body": "Branch does not support exports of the infrequently-used update and postbacks TUNE topics."

-	!!! warning "IP Discrepancies"
+}
+[/block]

+	[block:callout]
+{
+  "type": "warning",
+  "title": "IP Discrepancies",
-		Geographic data, such as country and city, may not be available for a very small percentage of events where the IP cannot be resolved to a location.
+  "body": "Geographic data, such as country and city, may not be available for a very small percentage of events where the IP cannot be resolved to a location."
+}
+[/block]

 ## Available Fields